FelixYuHengYang/CEE4530/Final Project/Group_5_Final_Project.md

 The graphs above  show the results for the experiments ran for 15 cm homogenous sand bed.
 The breakthrough times in seconds are as follows: 75, 360, 80, 350.

+The experiments showed that there is still a lot of knowledge about sand filtration that is lacking.
+It was expected that increasing the coagulant dosage and decreasing bed depth would result in a decreased breakthrough time.
+In addition, adding a layer of coarser sand should have increased the breakthrough time according to our hypothesis.
+However, this experiment did not verify the hypotheses mentioned above as there were no discernible trends (Figures 17 and 18).
+For both experiments, the 2 mg/L coagulant dose yielded the shortest breakthrough time in the 20 cm sand bed depth experiment (25 seconds), and the second shortest breakthrough time in the 15 cm sand bed depth experiment (80 seconds) which is inconsistent with the initial hypothesis.
+We believe that this is due to experimental errors and inconsistencies in the experimental procedure, which are outlined below.

 <p align="center">
   <img src="https://raw.githubusercontent.com/FelixYuHengYang/CEE4530/master/Final%20Project/Images/Breakthrough%20vs%20Sand%20Size.png"" alt=""/>
 </p>